AakashN2k03/LOW-LEVEL-DESIGN/SOLID PRINCIPLES/Interface Segregation Principle.md

 > No client should be forced to depend on interfaces it does not use.

-In simpler terms: **Create smaller, more focused interfaces rather than large, general-purpose ones.**
+In simpler terms: ** "Don’t give a class more methods than it actually needs to implement." **

 ## 🎯 Core Concept